As a seasoned web developer, I have had the opportunity to work with numerous web hosting providers throughout my career.

 So if one particular server is experiencing issues, your site won’t go down with it because other servers in the network step in to mitigate the damage and maintain data integrity.

-However, Hostgator’s cloud hosting plans are more like shared hosting on steroids.
-There’s no partitioning, and it’s essentially one server.
+However, Hostgator’s cloud hosting plans have no partitioning, and it’s essentially one server.

 The biggest drawbacks about Hostgator’s cloud-based plans are that: